or why 2+2 is not always 4

 Let’s find out what rows are selected in each of the queries above.
 This can be done

-field to easily identify the rows in our table and ORDER BY
+PK field to easily identify the rows in our table and ORDER BY to easily identify

 the groups.